READY in LESS THAN 30 MINUTES, this southern banana pudding recipe will be gobbled up in minutes! This is Mawmaw’s Banana Pudding!

 Watch the amount on the recipe carefully.

-Mix the pudding, milk, cool whip together.
+Mix the pudding, milk, whipped topping together.
 It takes a little muscle!

 Cut your 5 bananas up into disks.
 About 1/4 inch each.